School Connectedness: Strategies for increasing protective factors among youth

-See also the March 2009 CDC report, School connectedness: Strategies for increasing protective factors among youth, which includes detailed examples of six strategies to promote school connectedness:
+The March 2009 CDC report, School connectedness: Strategies for increasing protective factors among youth, is a synthesis of research from the fields of education, health, psychology, and sociology, and includes detailed examples of six evidence-based strategies to promote school connectedness:

 1. Create decision-making processes that facilitate student, family and community engagement, academic achievement and staff empowerment.